Garden Room Permitted Development in Wales

 Siting

-- the total area of ground covered by outbuildings cannot exceed 50% of the total area of the curtilage
+- The total area covered by outbuildings must not exceed 50% of the curtilage.

-- outbuildings cannot be located in front of the building line of the principal elevation
+- Outbuildings cannot be located in front of the principal elevation’s building line.

-- outbuildings cannot extend beyond the side elevation of the house when the development would be any closer to a highway than the existing house, or at least 5 metres from the highway – whichever is nearest
+- Outbuildings cannot extend beyond the side elevation of the house if the development would be closer to a highway than the existing house or within 5 metres of the highway, whichever is nearest.

-- any part of the development within 2 metres of a boundary of the house cannot exceed a height of 2.5 metres
+- Any part of the outbuilding within 2 metres of a boundary cannot exceed a height of 2.5 metres.

-- any part of the development within 2 metres of the house cannot exceed a height of 1.5 metres.
+- Any part of the outbuilding within 2 metres of the house cannot exceed a height of 1.5 metres.

 Source: gov.wales